PortfolioEffect/PE-HFT-R/README.md

 			install.packages(c("rJava", "ggplot2"))

-You are now ready to install the PortfolioEffect package either via CRAN or directly from [website downloads][] section.
+### Build R Package and Documentation
+You are are building PortfolioEffect package from source, check out the source code from this repository and use R build tools to create a package:

+			R CMD build PortfolioEffect
+			R CMD Rd2pdf PortfolioEffect

 ## Account Credentials